University Operations – Information Security

 2.3.
 Data User

-A Data User is any individual (staff, faculty, students, and agents working on the university’s behalf) using institutional information technology systems, networks, or data in the conduct of university business.
+A Data User is any individual (staff, faculty, students, and agents working on the university’s behalf) using institutional data or IT systems in the conduct of university business.

 As a condition of access, institutional data users agree to adhere to the Data User Responsibilities described in appendix A, when they access or are in possession of institutional data of any kind.
 Data users are required to acknowledge they will adhere to these requirements to the best of their ability for the system(s) to which they require access.